Green Infrastructure Cost-Benefit Resources

 - Life cycle costs, including planning, design, installation, operation and maintenance, and replacement.

-Pembroke Woods: Lessons Learned in the Design and Construction of an LID Subdivision (PDF)(9 pp, 285 K, About PDF) —This case study of a 43-acre residential subdivision in Frederick County, Maryland, documents the cost savings achieved by adopting a green infrastructure approach.
+Pembroke Woods: Lessons Learned in the Design and Construction of an LID Subdivision (PDF)—This case study of a 43-acre residential subdivision in Frederick County, Maryland, documents the cost savings achieved by adopting a green infrastructure approach.
 Cost savings were realized through the following actions:

 - Eliminating the need for stormwater management ponds.

 - Reducing the extent of clearing, grubbing, and paving.

 - Adding two additional lots.

-Changing Cost Perceptions: An Analysis of Conservation Development (PDF)(6 pp, 130 K, About PDF) —This report prepared for the Illinois Conservation Foundation and Chicago Wilderness compares the stormwater management costs of conservation development with those of conventional development.
+Changing Cost Perceptions: An Analysis of Conservation Development (PDF)—This report prepared for the Illinois Conservation Foundation and Chicago Wilderness compares the stormwater management costs of conservation development with those of conventional development.
 It defines conservation development as an approach that "addresses stormwater on-site by distributing water across the landscape."

-Low Impact Development at the Local Level: Developers’ Experiences and City and County Support (PDF)(22 pp, 233 K, About PDF) —This report by ECONorthwest focuses on two aspects of LID adoption at the local level: the experiences that developers have had with LID, and actions that local jurisdictions can take to increase LID use.
+Low Impact Development at the Local Level: Developers’ Experiences and City and County Support (PDF)—This report by ECONorthwest focuses on two aspects of LID adoption at the local level: the experiences that developers have had with LID, and actions that local jurisdictions can take to increase LID use.

-Forging the Link, Chapter 3: Economics and LID (PDF)(40 pp, 3.5 MB, About PDF) —This report by the University of New Hampshire Stormwater Center documents case studies demonstrating how adopting a green infrastructure approach can lead to more cost-effective site designs and stormwater management systems.
+Forging the Link, Chapter 3: Economics and LID (PDF)—This report by the University of New Hampshire Stormwater Center documents case studies demonstrating how adopting a green infrastructure approach can lead to more cost-effective site designs and stormwater management systems.

 Reducing Stormwater Costs through Low Impact Development (LID) Strategies and Practices—This EPA report summarizes 17 case studies of developments that include LID practices and compares project costs to typical costs for conventional development.

-The Economics of Low Impact Stormwater Management in Practice—Glencourt Place (PDF)(15 pp, 442 K, About PDF) —This paper compares the life cycle costs of a green infrastructure approach with those of a conventional approach to a retrofit of a residential subdivision.
+The Economics of Low Impact Stormwater Management in Practice—Glencourt Place (PDF)—This paper compares the life cycle costs of a green infrastructure approach with those of a conventional approach to a retrofit of a residential subdivision.